bsundlhum/itinerary/README.md

 # itinerary

-This application was generated using JHipster 6.5.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.5.1](https://www.jhipster.tech/documentation-archive/v6.5.1).
+This is a "microservice" application intended to be part of a microservice architecture.

-This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.
+It was built to create a service that given an origin city will return a list of itineraries.

 This application is configured for Service Discovery and Configuration with Consul.
 On launch, it will refuse to start if it is not able to connect to Consul at [http://localhost:8500](http://localhost:8500).
 For more information, read our documentation on [Service Discovery and Configuration with Consul][].